Xinlin-Wu/Xinlin-Wu/README.md

 ### Hi there 👋
 - 🔭 I’m currently a senior student of Kuangyaming Hornor School, Nanjing University.
 My major is Math and Applied Math.
 I am mainly interested in analysis of partial differential equations.
+- 🌱 I’m currently learning the second order parabolic differential equations.
+I am going to learn second order elliptic differential equations and some basic knowledge of nonlinear analysis.
+- 📫 How to reach me: Although my primary email is 1139398758@qq.com in this account, I am now mainly using 191240059@smail.nju.edu.cn
 <!--
 **Xinlin-Wu/Xinlin-Wu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.